A Sensitivity Analysis Methodology for Rule-Based Stochastic Chemical Systems: Application Examples

-Table~\ref{tab:summary_formose} presents a summary of the angles of gradient uncertainty obtained for this experiment.
-Here, we observe an average angle uncertainty of around \qty{20.6}{\degree}.
-A high standard deviation indicates a non-uniform achieved accuracy for the gradient estimates, which are highly dependent on the region of space and the dimension being perturbed.

-From Figure~\ref{fig:product-combined_formose}, we learned that the observable is most sensitive to changes along the aldol-addition$\rightarrow$ axis, showing relatively lower sensitivity to changes in the other two parameters.
-Table~\ref{tab:by_dim_formose} further suggests that the aldol-addition$\rightarrow$ rule not only contributes the most to the system's sensitivity, but also has the highest estimate uncertainty, by a considerable margin.
-In contrast, the remaining dimensions yield relatively stable gradient estimates.

-We repeat the experiment five times to generate statistics on the global sensitivity coefficients.
+\paragraph{Global Sensitivity Coefficients.} We repeat the experiment five times to generate statistics on the global sensitivity coefficients.
 Table~\ref{tab:sens_coeff} provides a summary.
 As the concluding remark, the aldol-addition$\rightarrow$ rate constant impacts the system's diversity the most, followed by both keto-enol rule rate constants.